teozern1/tp/docs/UserGuide.md

 Example: `removeFromTutorial 1 m/CS2103T tn/T11`

-### Records the attendance of the student: `attn`
+### Recording attendance of a given person: `attn`

-Records a student's attendance and displays the change by adding a tag on the GUI.
+Records a person's attendance and displays the change by adding a tag on the GUI.
 The index refers to the position of the person as displayed in the GUI.
 The LESSON_NUMBER must be alphanumeric.